kya8/sos/README.md

 The internal string buffer is always null-terminated like `std::string`, so `sos` can be used as C string at no cost.

-On typical 64-bit platforms, `sos` can hold short strings with length up to 22 chars (excluding the null character).
+On typical 64-bit platforms, `sos` takes 24 bytes, and is able to hold short strings with length up to 22 chars (excluding the null character).
+The remaining byte tracks the length of the string, so length access is always O(1).

 # Usage
 Minimal example: